Course Registration for 26/27

-Course Card Process
+Course Registration Process

 - Enter their online course requests into Aeries